spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/10-required-iam-policies.md

 # Required IAM Policies

 Palette requires proper Amazon Web Services (AWS) permissions to operate and perform actions on your behalf.
-The following four policies include all the required permissions for provisioning clusters through Palette.
+The following four policies include all the required permissions for common provisioning clusters through Palette. <br /><br />

+* Controllers Policy

+* Control Plane Policy

+* Nodes Policy

+* Deployment Policy

+Additional IAM policies may be required depending on the use case.
+For example, AWS Elastic Kubernetes Service (EKS) requires the *Controllers EKS Policy*.

 <br />